Hasosh/Hydrogen-Prediction/README.md

 ```
 4. Download ```components.cif``` from [Worldwide Protein Data Bank](http://www.wwpdb.org/data/ccd) and put it into the folder ```data/```

-### Jupyter notebooks
+### Notebooks
-This project includes optional Jupyter notebooks designed to aid in debugging and understanding the Python scripts.
+This project includes optional notebooks designed to aid in debugging and understanding the Python scripts.
 While they do not introduce new functionality, they can be very helpful for deeper insight.
 Note that for the notebooks, you may need to adapt (relative) paths in the code.

-You can open these notebooks using an Integrated Development Environment (IDE) that supports Jupyter notebooks, such as VSCode or PyCharm, or by using Jupyter Notebook itself.
+You can open these notebooks using an Integrated Development Environment (IDE) that supports notebooks, such as VSCode or PyCharm, or by using Jupyter Notebook itself.

 To install Jupyter Notebook, refer to the following resources:
 - https://jupyter.org/install